expressjs/expressjs.com/astro/src/content/api-reference/en/3x/req-originalUrl.md

 ---
 title: req.originalUrl
-description: This property is much like `req.url`, however it retains
+description: This property is much like req.url, however it retains
 menuTitle: req.originalUrl
 ---